grab/engineering-blog/_posts/2017-05-25-dns-resolution-in-go-and-cgo.md

 ### Summary

-To summarize, in the first part of the series, we walked through our process investigating why we were receiving ELB HTTP 5xx alerts on Astrolabe (our driver location processing service) and how we fixed it by forcing Go to use the Cgo DNS resolver while IPv6 was disabled.
+To summarise, in the first part of the series, we walked through our process investigating why we were receiving ELB HTTP 5xx alerts on Astrolabe (our driver location processing service) and how we fixed it by forcing Go to use the Cgo DNS resolver while IPv6 was disabled.
 In the second part of the series, we dived deeper into the problem to figure out why our solution in part 1 worked.
 In the end, it turns out that it was because of some undocumented behaviour in glibc that allowed the internet to continue working as it did.

 A couple of takeaways that we had from this investigation: